 | Ultra | 100 |

-What counts as one scrape trigger:
+What counts as one trigger:

-If you reach your daily limit, the "Scrape Now" dialog shows "Daily limit reached" and the button is disabled until midnight UTC.
+If you reach your daily limit, the "Update Now" dialog shows "Daily limit reached" and the button is disabled until midnight UTC.
 Your org's Usage tab (visible to admins under Org Settings) shows how many you've used today.

-Org Settings → Scraping tab (admin only) — shows the last run time, status (OK / Partial / Failed), and processed count for each job type across the whole org.
+Org Settings → Scraping tab (admin only): shows the last run time, status (OK / Partial / Failed), and processed count for each job type across the whole org.

 Stats are snapshots, not live counters.
-A view count of 12,400 means that's what Apify saw the last time it scraped that video — not necessarily the current live count on TikTok.
+A view count of 12,400 means that's what Apify saw the last time it scraped that video: not necessarily the current live count on TikTok.

 If the scraper encounters an error (TikTok rate limit, Apify outage, handle not found), the job is retried automatically with exponential backoff.